 Celery in moderation is good for cats.
 For one, it contains compounds called apigenin and luteolin—antioxidants that lower inflammation (1) and are used frequently in Eastern medicine.
 The compounds in celery have been suggested as a possible treatment for cancer, based on how they interact with cells (2, 3).

 Celery seeds and extracts are natural diuretics—a substance that helps flush salt and chloride from the body in the form of urine.
 Excessive amounts of celery could potentially lead to dehydration in cats, albeit a very mild case.
 This diuretic property is often used in a beneficial way, however.
 In rats, celery extracts reduced high blood pressure (4).

 Celery has also been shown to decrease cholesterol and triglycerides in rats (5).
-Celery extract is known to cause nerve cells to regenerate (6).
+In vitro studies have shown that celery extract can regrow nerve cells (6).
 Celery is also high in fiber, which helps regulate the production of feces and promotes regularity.
 Higher fiber intake helps cats feel full.

 Many cats demonstrate a preference for certain textures or shapes that are fun to chew on.
 In fact, some cats become obsessed with chewing on things like wooden furniture!
 Celery is an excellent enrichment tool.
 Its crunchy, wood-like texture makes it a fun chew toy of sorts for cats.
 You could even hang it from the ceiling on a string to provide your favorite feline with a moving target to practice pouncing upon.